A 90-year-old Seattle woman trudged three miles through 10 inches of snow to get her vaccine shot

 Goldman snagged a Sunday morning appointment.
 But then Saturday night brought the state’s first big snowstorm of the year, which dumped nearly a foot on her neighborhood.
 Although many vaccination sites began postponing appointments, Goldman’s was still on.

-Goldman lives on a steep hill, though, and on Sunday morning quickly realized that driving would be impossible on the snowbound roads.
+Goldman lives on a steep hill, though, and on Sunday morning she quickly realized that driving would be impossible on the snowbound roads.
 Instead, her five-minute drive would turn into a serious hike through the elements.
-Goldman said she takes daily three-mile long walks around the neighborhood.
+Goldman said she takes daily three-mile walks around the neighborhood.

 “There are very few 90-year-olds who are going to walk three miles there and three miles back to get the vaccine,” Ruth Goldman said, noting that her mother has always been very athletic.
 “I probably would have rescheduled.
 My mom was not going to let that vaccine go.”

-So armed with a pair of hiking poles, multiple layers and her snow boots, slowly but surely, Fran Goldman began trudging to the hospital as snow continued to fall on streets.
+So armed with a pair of hiking poles, multiple layers and her snow boots, slowly but surely, Fran Goldman began trudging to the hospital as snow continued to fall on the streets.
 It took her about an hour to get there.

 “It took me a bit longer than expected,” Goldman said.
 “I got there about five minutes late but that didn’t matter.”
 On Sunday at around 9:15 a.m., Goldman received her first dose of the Pfizer vaccine.

 Although Goldman is elated to have received her shot, she recognizes she did not have it as hard as many.
-She has a car and a tablet, lives close to a local hospital, and is tech savvy enough to navigate the at times confusing vaccine appointment portals.
-Still, it took her nearly a month, hours of frustration and multiple failed attempts to secure an appointment in the hopes of gaining some sense of normalcy back.
+She has a car and a tablet, lives close to a hospital and is tech-savvy enough to navigate the at times confusing vaccine appointment portals.
+Still, it took her nearly a month, hours of frustration and multiple failed attempts to secure an appointment in the hopes of regaining some sense of normalcy.

 Then, she retraced her three-mile route back home.